How to Write a Companion Novel

 The other primary character in that book—and a major change-agent for Whit's life—is a girl named Stella, whom Whit calls “The Bird Girl” because Stella comes every day to the zoo to draw the birds.
 She's also trying to “escape” a difficult family situation, and in each other, the kids find friendship and inspiration.

-And so, now I am discovering what happens to Stella at the close of Whit's story, and I'm loving it!I am also discovering some things about writing companion novels.
+And so, now I am telling Stella's story in her voice, discovering what happens to her at the close of Whit's story, and I'm loving it!I am also discovering some things about writing companion novels.

 They shouldn't be the same story as the original novel.
 A LOT needs to be different.
 But not TOO different.
 For instance, I love The Hunger Games franchise and have enjoyed every story.
 The latest Sunrise on the Reaping, goes back in time to tell us how Haymitch got involved in the Games.
 I loved learning his back story, but I found myself skimming the chapters that chronicle the Game itself: been there, done that!